 Most page builders utilize a drag-and-drop functionality that lets you add images and text in minutes.
 You can also take advantage of pre-built templates, which shorten the development time even more.

 Do I Need a Page Builder?

 To be fair, not everyone will use a page builder plugin.
 Purists will insist that the only way to have real control over your website is to forget using WordPress page builders and build the entire thing by hand.

-Full stack developers are able to create magnificent websites that are also functional and fast.
-For those people, page builders offer an unnecessary shortcut.
+Full-stack developers are able to create magnificent websites that are also functional and fast.
+For those people, page builder plugins offer an unnecessary shortcut.

 For the rest of us, though, these frameworks are a lifesaver.
 Here's why.

 Compared to using a professional designer, the cost involved in using a page builder is minimal, at best (and if you're interested, check out these minimalist WordPress themes).
 With the exception of subscription fees, page builder plugins cost you virtually nothing to use.

 There may be extra costs associated with certain premium plugins, but those aren't required in order to develop a good WordPress theme for your site.